blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Android Boot Internals.md

 ## How to backup app data (using ADB?)
 ## How to perform a system backup (NANDroid backup)
 ## How to backup app data (with root, using third-party apps)
+## How to flash a new ROM
+- Recovery ROM
+	- To be flashed from Recovery
+	- Extension: .zip
+- Fastboot ROM
+	- To be flashed from Fastboot
+	- Extension: .tgz
 # OEM Stuff
 ## General Recovery
 ### Xiaomi MiAssistant (formerly Mi PC Suite)